Cherry Lime Lollipop Recipe

 We love that you can really play around with the flavor combination.

 I decided to make a cherry lime flavor.
 The citrus paired with the sweet cherry gives these a sophisticated taste with a stunning appearance.

 But you can easily change the fruit juice to fit your families tastes!

-I did not have a candy mold when I made this recipe.
+I did not have a candy mold (affiliate link to my fave) when I made this recipe.
 Turns out you really do not need one.

 How to make suckers without a mold:

 - Add a hefty amount of powdered sugar to a jelly roll pan.